IgniteUI/igniteui-docfx/docfx_project/components/dialog.md

 <div class="divider--half"></div>

 ###Custom Dialogs
-**Custom Dialogs are done by adding any mark up in the igx-dialog tag.**
+**Custom Dialogs are done by adding any markup in the igx-dialog tag.**
 When you are using Custom Dialogs you don't have a message property set.

 ```HTML